 So, the moral of the story is simple.
 It is always good to build a castle.
 Put all your efforts into doing the same.
 In the process, “dust, if you must”.
 But remember to do it with a child’s heart.
 That way, life would be much simple and easy.

 Though, this poem (Dust if You Must) by Rose Milligan is quite famous.
 Not much information about her bio is available online.

 However, one thing, it seems like she herself was quite engrossed in housework, during her lifetime.
 That she decided to give this beautiful message to the world, about the wisdom of life.
 And she made this beautiful poem.

 If you find some text about the poet, please share the same with us.
 Comment below or contact us.

-“Dust If You Must” is a beautiful poem by Rose Milligan that reminds you to make most of your life, before your hands loose grasp of it.
-It emphasizes on the importance of doing things that satisfies your soul.
+“Dust If You Must” is a beautiful poem by Rose Milligan that reminds you to make most of your life before your hands lose grasp of it.
+It emphasizes the importance of doing things that satisfy your soul.

-Rose Milligan emphasizes the importance of doing the things that make you happy like painting, cooking, writing or even gardening.
-To take time out, to understand the difference between your wants and needs.
+Rose Milligan emphasizes the importance of doing the things that make you happy like painting, cooking, writing, or even gardening.
+Take time out, to understand the difference between your wants and needs.

 “Dust if you must” is a 16-line beauty with four quatrains.
 Each stanza follows a rhyming scheme of AABB.

 The first four words of the poem are ‘refrains’.
 They repeat themselves at the beginning of each stanza.